In this sectionDPhil Programme DPhil Funding Applying to Study for a DPhil DPhil Affiliated Colleges

 Portfolios should be in digital format in the first instance, although you may be asked to bring along originals at the interview.
 Portfolios should be hosted on a website or service that is publicly accessible via the internet (such as Vimeo, YouTube, Flickr or your own website) and, where relevant, the password for the portfolio page.

 The URL and password for the portfolio should be included on a separate page in the 'written work' material to accompany your application.
-We will not accept any portfolios submitted via email.
+We will not accept any portfolios submitted via email or portfolios uploaded in a PDF file.
 If you cannot provide a web-based portfolio, please email firstname.lastname@example.org to discuss alternative arrangements.